AlexStocks/redis-tool-set/readme.md

 ---
 ## Redis Admin Web UI
 * [RedisDesktopManager](https://github.com/uglide/RedisDesktopManager) - Redis Desktop Manager (aka RDM)— is a cross-platform open source Redis DB management tool (i.e. Admin GUI).
 Redis Desktop Manager developed to replace hundreds of slow and ugly tools for redis. star: 2557.
+* [redmon](https://github.com/steelThread/redmon) - A web interface for managing redis: cli, admin, and live monitoring.
+Simple sinatra based dashboard for redis.
+After seeing the fnordmetric project I was inspired to write this.
+Some of the ideas there have be carried over here. star: 1303 (until 2016/04/15).
 * [cachecloud](https://github.com/sohutv/cachecloud) - A private redis cloud platform developed by Sohu Inc. star: 717.
+* [django-redisboard](https://github.com/ionelmc/django-redisboard) - Redis monitoring and inspection tool in django admin.its features: Sever statistics in the admin changelist; Key summary in the inspect view; Value introspection with pagination for lists and sorted sets. star: 174(until: 20160415).
 * [RedisReact](https://github.com/ServiceStackApps/RedisReact) - Redis React is a simple user-friendly UI for browsing data in Redis servers which takes advantages of the complex type conventions built in the ServiceStack.Redis Client to provide a rich, human-friendly UI for navigating related datasets, enabling a fast and fluid browsing experience for your Redis servers.
 Its related project is [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis). star: 81.
 * [redis-ctl](https://github.com/HunanTV/redis-ctl) - Redis Instance Controlling and Distribution Service. star: 53.